 There are total 11 Veterinary hospital and 11 Dispensaries in the District.
-There is total 1007027 animals in district as per 2012.

 Education

 The district has 75.52% literacy rate.
 The district has total 1039 Primary schools, 347 Secondary and Higher Secondary Schools and 1 university (there is more than 25 colleges under the Bhavnagar university).